hackyguru/website/blog-content/ai-companion.md

 2. *Communication*: Switching from pure-HTTP webhooks to Waku.org, a privacy-focused communication network

 Both technologies are in early development - Waku is in beta, and Codex recently launched its first testnet.
 Given Omi's hardware limitations and Codex's requirements, we chose Storacha as a compromise.

-## the importance of privacy

-Privacy is crucial for this application.
-The current system transfers conversation data from the Omi device to a phone via Bluetooth, then to Omi's backend for processing.
-This creates vulnerability to attacks.
-Using Waku's anonymous communication helps protect user privacy by separating personal data from user identity.

 ## the social element